pyroscope/pyrocore/docs/index.rst

 An optional daemon process named ``pyrotorque`` can add flexible queue management for rTorrent, starting items added in bulk slowly over time according to customizable rules.

-It can also watch a directory tree recursively for new metafiles using *inotify*, resulting in instantaneous loading without any polling and no extra configuration for nested directories.
+It can also watch a directory tree recursively for new metafiles using *inotify*.
+That means ``.torrent`` files you drop anywhere into that watched tree are loaded instantaneously, without any polling and no extra configuration for nested directories.

 .. note::